 3. Your Dog is Likely Dealing With Past Traumatic Experiences

-Although these creatures cannot say what has happened to them in the past, their behavioral changes will show that something is wrong.
+Although these creatures cannot verbally say what has happened to them in the past, behavioral changes will show that something is wrong.
 Past traumatic experiences that cause sudden fear in dogs include bad domestic situations, neglect, and abusive environments.

 Related: Why is My Dog Cowering?